 If you're looking for a deeply touching and emotional melodrama like Clannad: After Story or Shigatsu wa Kimi no Uso, then sorry to say but you're looking in the wrong place.
 But for a cute yet beautiful story about young love, it's hard to find a better example than Plastic Memories.read more

 So no, I didn't get what I wanted, but does that render the rom-com that took its place bad?...
 Unfortunately yes, it does.
-It's a show that forces a catch-22 on the audience with an inevitable conclusion.
+It's a show that forces a catch-22 on the audience with an inevitable conclusion spurred on by contrived logistics.
 It suffered from heavy-handed manipulation at the cost of proper buildup and engagement, which was made all the more noticeable when you take into consideration the setting the show presents everything in.

-When trying to present a romance, there must be proper interaction between the main love interests in order to sell its relevance.
-We as viewers need to see this bond slowly form, see the chemistry that they share, and the mannerisms they portray when they express themselves amongst each other.
+When trying to present a romance, there must be proper interaction between the main love interests in order to sell their position as lovers.
+We as viewers need to see this bond slowly form, see the chemistry that they share, and the mannerisms that they portray when expressing themselves to each other.
 To get down to brass tacks, we as viewers need to be convinced of their validity as a couple for it to feel organic.
 If this isn't handled properly, it can cause the relationship and development to feel forced or manipulated.
 This is Plastic Memories 1st noticeable blunder.
 It tries to build this chemistry on a premise that just screams victimizing; with a character predestined to be terminated from an expiration date, a protagonist that makes no visible effort in repealing the outcome, and a romance bound to go nowhere because of it.
 It isn't bittersweet nor is it heart-wrenching since the reason these androids expire is contrived and contradictory to the world setting presented.
 How may you ask?
-Well, let's explore the half-assed logic the show tries to spoon feed us.
+Well, let's explore the ill-defined logic the show tries to spoon feed us.

-We're made to believe that this show takes place in a future where the creation and distribution of androids are a fairly common place occurrence.
+We're made to believe that this show takes place in a future where the creation and distribution of androids are a fairly commonplace occurrence.
 In other words, it's an advance society that's leagues ahead of us in terms of technological breakthrough and scientific advancement.
 But at the same time, the show wants us to believe that they have no methods of storing or switching memory from one device to another.
-Do you see how this nonsensical explanation doesn't work?
-A society advance enough to have androids with empathy, but not advance enough to store memory or transfer it.
+And I shouldn't have to spell it out but do you see how this nonsensical explanation doesn't work?
+A society advance enough to have androids with empathy, but not advance enough to store memory or transfer it?
 So if you own a USB flash drive, then congrats, you've officially surpassed this society's current intellect.
-And that is just the tip of the iceberg when talking about this show's idiotic and implausible setting.
-Later on, we come to find out that after an android passes its expiration date and isn't decommissioned, they revert to a savage state, where they become brutally violent and lack understanding of their actions (in other words they go ape-shit).
-Which begs the question, why in the hell would anyone endorse a machine that can go 'Terminator' on you when they lose their memory?
-It's unfathomable to think any governing body with common sense would allow such a hazardous time bomb to be integrated with society.
-There was even a left field episode that exploited this downside, but like the setting it's a part of, it was never explored past that.
-It was simply brought up and dropped just as quick for more rom-com moments.
+And that is just the tip of the iceberg when talking about this show's implausible setting.
+Later on, we find out that after an android passes its expiration date and isn't decommissioned, they take on a savage state, becoming dangerously violent against humans, escalating to the point of murder (in other words, they go ape-shit).
+Which begs the question, why in the hell would anyone endorse a machine that can go "Terminator" on citizens when they lose their memory?
+It's unfathomable to think any governing body with a modicum common sense would allow such a hazardous time bomb to be integrated into society.
+There was even an episode dedicated to showing how just a terrible downside could reek havoc, or even worse, be exploited as a weapon, but like the setting, it's a part of, it was never explored beyond that.
+It was simply brought up and never mentioned again by the next episode just so they could allow for more rom-com moments to continue undisturbed.
 Just look out for the 'Psycho-Pass' episode, you'll know it when you see it.